-Another quarter, another chance for Chase Freedom®, Discover it® Cash Back and Chase Freedom® cardholders to rack up 5% cash back in the rotating bonus categories.
+Another quarter, another chance for Chase Freedom Flex℠, Discover it® Cash Back and Chase Freedom® cardholders to rack up 5% cash back in the rotating bonus categories.
 Note that Chase Freedom® is no longer accepting new applications, but existing cardholders are still eligible to earn in the bonus categories.

 If you have either of these cards in your wallet, don't miss out on the opportunity to earn up to $75 cash back in the bonus categories.
-You'll earn 5% back on the first $1,500 in combined spending on grocery store and select streaming services with Chase Freedom Flex℠ and 5% back on the first $1,500 spent on restaurant and PayPal purchases with Discover it® Cash Back.
+You'll earn 5% back on the first $1,500 in combined spending on PayPal and Walmart with Chase Freedom Flex℠ and 5% back on the first $1,500 spent on Amazon.com, Target.com and Walmart.com purchases with Discover it® Cash Back.
 Remember for both cards that you'll only earn that bonus if you activate each quarter – that's easy to do through your cardholder account online.

 We should also note, that Flex℠ isn't just a rotating categories card.
 It also offers some pretty solid tiered ongoing rewards: 5% cash back on travel purchased through Chase, 3% back at restaurants and drugstores and 1% back on your other purchases.